 6) The perseverance, diligence and commitment to complete the Athletic Training Program as outlined and sequenced;

-8) Affective skills and appropriate demeanor and rapport that relate to professional education and quality patient care.
+8) Effective skills and appropriate demeanor and rapport that relate to professional education and quality patient care.

 Candidates for selection to the athletic training program will be required to verify they understand and meet these program standards or that they believe that, with certain accommodations, they can meet the standards (compliance with the program standards does not guarantee a student's eligibility for the BOC examination)